stavnstrup/abok/naf/methodology/04-concepts.md

 -   Milestones for architecture products to be developed and evaluated by architects: we call them hereafter architecting milestones

 -   Milestones for architecture to be developed and implemented by
     projects: We call them hereafter architecture milestones.

-Figure ‎2‑10: Dashboard
-depicting interleaving activities along an architecture life
+{%include rasterfigure.html url="dashboard-outline.png" description="Dashboard depicting interleaving activities along an architecture life"%}

 Architecture milestones correspond to capability configurations of the selected architecture trade-off solution to fit customer and users